efcore/EFCore.FSharp/GETTING_STARTED.md

 # Setup

-## Build the NuGet package

-This package will be published to NuGet at some point.
-In the meantime, it must be built manually.

-1. Clone this repository
-1. From the command line, run `./build.sh` (Linux/Mac) or `.\build.cmd` (Windows)
-1. The built NuGet package will be located in the `dist` folder in the root of the repository, named something like `EntityFrameworkCore.FSharp.5.0.3-alpha1.nupkg`

 ## Create a new dotnet project and install dotnet tools

 We will use `Paket` for package management, though you can apply the same principles with `NuGet`.